jaspector

 Building or limited-use permit required for new structures, remodels, additions, demolition, manufactured homes, signs, fences, irrigation, reroofing, window replacement, fire suppression/fire alarm work, swimming pools, and stand-alone electrical/HVAC/plumbing work

-Typical processing time is Fire Marshal plan reviews typically return comments within 3 business days; no general building-permit turnaround publicly stated.
+Building permit processing times in Richmond Hill, GA typically run Fire Marshal plan reviews typically return comments within 3 business days; no general building-permit turnaround publicly stated.
+Timelines can vary based on project complexity and current department workload.